RF Drive Testing

 Forensic radio frequency verification, commonly referred to as drive testing, is performed using specialized techniques, hardware, and software, to collect data on radio frequencies in an area of interest.
 Our location forensics experts use this data to determine the actual coverage area of a cell tower and its sectors.
 From there, they can create what's known as a propagation, or coverage map, for a specific tower.
 With that information, it is easier to pinpoint and determine if a cell tower has optimal service for a phone that may be reviewed as part of a legal investigation.

 The Value of Radio Frequency Surveys (Drive Testing)

 When we receive information concerning CDRs, we only know the tower and sector in which a phone was connected at a particular time.
 Radio frequency engineering data is not provided to an examiner.
 Using a drive test, the examiner can now see:

 - Areas of the tower that are stronger than others

 - Areas that have hot spots (or cell tower coverage that bleeds into others, creating spots of coverage that allow someone to connect to a cell tower farther away than expected)

 - Areas that may not have coverage

-In other words, our cell phone examiners can determine in much greater detail the likelihood of a cell phone connecting to a particular cell tower at a location.
-This data is used to validate claims concerning the location of a person, as well as challenge a claim if radio frequency data collected through drive testing doesn't coincide with the mapping from the original call detail records.
+In other words, we can determine in much greater detail the likelihood of a cell phone connecting to a particular location.
+This data is used to validate claims concerning a person's location or challenge it if the radio frequency data collected through drive testing doesn't coincide with the mapping from call detail records alone.